 • COVID-19 Pandemic: In 2020, municipal pandemic plans developed in response to local economic conditions and customers' needs had an impact on tax and collection policies.
-Some municipalities continued to provide COVID-19 supports in 2021 and some saw a return to normal municipal collection practices.
+Some municipalities continued to provide COVID-19 supports in 2021.
+Although there was still some impact of COVID-19 in 2022, most municipalities have begun to return to normal collection practices.